ANSSI-FR/MLA/CRYPTO.md

     - HKDF can be considered as a Dual-PRF if both inputs are uniformly random [^combinearg7].
 In MLA, the `combine` method is called with a shared secret from ML-KEM, and the resulting ECC key derivation -- both are uniformly random
     - To avoid potential mistake in the future, or a mis-reuse of this method, the "Nested Dual-PRF Combiner" is used instead of the "Dual-PRF Combiner" (also from [^dualnest]).
 Indeed, this combiner force the "salt" part of HKDF to be uniformly random using an additional PRF use, ensuring the following HKDF is indeed a Dual-PRF

-### Asymmetric encryption - Multi-recipient Hybrid KEM
+### Asymmetric encryption - Multi-Recipient Hybrid KEM

 #### Intuition